 2. Analyze Your Risks

 We cannot communicate the things that we don’t understand.
 As risks are identified, assign a risk owner.
 Find the person who has the appropriate knowledge of the risk and the skills to analyze, monitor, and respond to the risk.
-Work with the risk owner to define the risk including the following:
+Work with the risk owner to define the risk:

 - Risk.
 What is the risk?
 What event or condition may occur that may impact the project?